Face (rapper): Artistry and image

 Dryomin's hip hop influences include American rappers such as ASAP Rocky, Kanye West, Playboi Carti, Lil Pump and Lil Uzi Vert.
 Outside of rap, he also enjoys soul artist Marvin Gaye, and rock bands Best Coast, and Nirvana.

 Dryomin has several tattoos, including the words "Hate" and "Love" below each of his eyes, the word "Numb" on his forehead, the Playboy bunny and Vlone logos on each of his forearms, and the words "Rock" and "Star" on the back of each hand.

 Personal life

 Dryomin has been diagnosed with major depressive disorder and experiences panic attacks.
 He received treatment for mental illness for two weeks at a psychiatric hospital.
 He references this event in his song "Burger": "I'm so fucking crazy, I was in the loony bin."
 The video for the song was partially filmed outside a psychiatric hospital named after former Moscow mayor Nikolay Alekseyev.

 Dryomin moved from Ufa to Moscow with his brother Bogdan in April 2017.
 He has been dating Russian YouTuber Maryana Ro since September 2017.

 As a result of the 2022 Russian invasion of Ukraine, Dryomin left Russia.
 He announced in an Instagram post on 12 March that he was in a foreign country, and would not return to Russia or pay taxes there.
 On 8 April, the Ministry of Justice designated him as a "foreign agent".
+On 18 July 2025, the Russian Interior Ministry added Dryomin to the federal wanted list, though it did not disclose the charges.